Climate change in India: Impacts on migration

 Around seven million people are projected to be displaced due to, among other factors, submersion of parts of Mumbai and Chennai, if global temperatures were to rise by 2 °C (3.6 °F).

+By the year 2050, India is expected to witness a significant increase in climate-related displacement, with around 45 million people compelled to migrate from their homes due to climate disasters.
+This number is three times higher than the current count of individuals being displaced because of extreme weather events.
+According to the State of India's Environment-2022 report, India ranks as the fourth worst-affected country globally in terms of climate change-induced migration, with over three million people forced to abandon their residences in the year 2020-2021.
+These statistics emphasize the escalating impact of climate change on migration patterns within the country.

 Villagers in India's North Eastern state of Meghalaya are also concerned that rising sea levels will submerge neighboring low-lying Bangladesh, resulting in an influx of refugees into Meghalaya which has few resources to handle such a situation.

 Mitigation

 Greenhouse gas sinks

 Land use, land-use change, and forestry absorbed 300 Mt of CO2eq in 2014 and in 2020 total carbon stored in forests was 7000 Mt.

 Energy policy

 The National Energy Plan is in accord with the Paris Agreement target of 2 °C global warming, but if India stopped building coal-fired power stations it would meet the 1.5 °C aspiration.
 India pledged to achieve electric power generation of 40% percent non-fossil fuel energy by 2030.

 In its Biennial Update Report to the United Nations Framework Convention on Climate Change (UNFCCC) submitted in February, India said it has progressively continued decoupling of economic growth from greenhouse gas emissions.
 India's emission intensity of gross domestic product (GDP) has reduced by 24% between 2005 and 2016.
 India is therefore on track to meet its voluntary declaration to reduce the emission intensity of GDP by 20–25% from 2005 levels by 2020, making India the only G20 nation to meet climate goals.

 India's Intended Nationally Determined Contribution includes reducing emission intensity by a third by 2030.
-India has adequate carbon neutral resources such as biomass, wind, solar, hydro power, etc. to achieve net zero carbon emissions.
+India has adequate carbon neutral resources such as biomass, wind, solar, hydro power including pumped storage, etc. to achieve net zero carbon emissions.

 With accelerated coal plant closures, and an anticipated surge in renewables, thermal power will account for only an estimated 42.7% of installed capacity across India by 2027, down dramatically from 66.8% in 2017.

 Cutting greenhouse gas emissions, and therefore air pollution in India, would have health benefits worth 4 to 5 times the cost, which would be the most cost-effective in the world.

 India has made significant strides in the energy sector and the country is now a global leader in renewable energy.